livepeer/docs/docs/video-miners/guides/metrics-monitoring.md

 ## Monitoring with Docker

-You can use the [Docker container](https://github.com/livepeer/docker-livepeer/tree/master/monitoring).
+You can use the [Docker container](https://github.com/livepeer/livepeer-monitoring) maintained by [Livepeer Video Services](https://livepeer.com/) to easily start monitoring your orchestrator or transcoder..
 It bundles Prometheus, Grafana, and a few starter Grafana dashboard templates.